sc0v0ne/LearnAI/ml/bias_variance.md

 # Bias Variance Trade-off

+> If you torture the data long enough, it will confess to anything - Ronald Coase

 ## Overview

-The bias-variance trade-off will help us understand the concepts of models over-fitting and under-fitting the training data.
+The **bias-variance trade-off** helps us understand the concepts of models over-fitting and under-fitting the training data.

 The processing done by a neuron can be denoted as: